Utpal Dutt: Early life and education

 Utpal Dutta was born into a Bengali Kayastha family on 29 March 1929 in Barisal.
 His father was Girijaranjan Dutta.
-After initial schooling at St. Edmund's School, Shillong, he completed Matriculation from St. Xavier's Collegiate School, Kolkata in 1945.
+After initial schooling at St. Edmund's School, Barisal, he completed Matriculation from St. Xavier's Collegiate School, Calcutta in 1945.
 He graduated with English Literature Honours from St. Xavier's College, Calcutta, University of Calcutta in 1949.

 Career

 Though he was active primarily in Bengali theatre, he started his career in English theatre.
 As a teenager in the 1940s, he developed his passion and craft in English theatre, which resulted in the establishment of "The Shakespeareans" in 1947.
 Its first performance was a powerful production of Shakespeare's Richard III, with Dutt playing the king.
 This so impressed Geoffrey Kendal and Laura Kendal (parents of the actress Jennifer Kendal), who led the itinerant "Shakespeareana Theatre Company", that they immediately hired him, and he did two year-long tours with them (first 1947–49 and later 1953–54) across India and Pakistan, enacting Shakespeare's plays; and was acclaimed for his passionate portrayal of Othello.
 After the Kendals left India for the first time in 1949, Utpal Dutt renamed his group the "Little Theatre Group" (LTG), and over the next three years, continued to perform and produce plays by Ibsen, Shaw, Tagore, Gorky and Konstantin Simonov.
 The group later decided to stage exclusively Bengali plays and to eventually evolve into a production company that would produce several Bengali movies.
 He also remained an active member of Gananatya Sangha, which performed through rural areas of West Bengal.

-He was also a founding member of Indian People's Theatre Association (IPTA), an organisation known for its leftist leaning, but left it after a couple of years, when he started his theatre group.
+He was also a member of Indian People's Theatre Association (IPTA), an organisation known for its leftist leaning.
+He joined the Bengal unit of IPTA in 1950, but left it the following year, when he started his theatre group, the People's Little Theatre.
 He wrote and directed what he called "Epic Theatre", a term he borrowed from Bertolt Brecht, to bring about discussion and change in Bengal.
 His Brecht Society, formed in 1948, was presided by Satyajit Ray.
 He became one of the most influential personalities in the Group Theatre movement.
 While accepting Brecht's belief of the audience being "co-authors" of the theatre, he rejected orthodoxies of "Epic theatre" as being impractical in India.
 He also remained a teacher of English at the South Point School in Kolkata.